Quick answer

 When your Bosch lawnmower battery is not charging, you may observe the following symptoms:

-- A red light flashing on the battery or charger, indicating a fault or charging issue.
+- A red light — steady or flashing — on the charger, indicating the charger has stopped or refused a normal charging cycle.

-- If you attempt to use the lawnmower, it may not power on, or it may run briefly before stopping, indicating insufficient power.
+- If you attempt to use the lawnmower, it may not power on, or it may run briefly before stopping, indicating insufficient charge.

 Quick checks